gth2103/unit-4-game/README.md

 * No characters in the game can heal or recover life.

   * A winning player must pick their characters wisely by first fighting an enemy with low `initialPower`.
 This will allow them to gain `power` and to take on enemies before they lose all of their `life`.
 Healing options would mess with this dynamic.

-* Players should be able to win and lose the game no matter what character they choose.
-The challenge should come from picking the right enemies, not choosing the strongest player.